EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

         return the generated page

-Django comes with a robust cache system that lets you save dynamic pages so they don't have to be calculated for each request.
+Django comes with a robust cache system that lets you save dynamic pages so they don\'t have to be calculated for each request.
 For convenience, Django offers different levels of cache granularity: You can cache the output of specific views, you can cache only the pieces that are difficult to produce, or you can cache your entire site.

 Django also works well with "downstream" caches, such as `Squid
 <http://www.squid-cache.org>`_ and browser-based caches.
 These are the types of
-caches that you don't directly control but to which you can provide hints (via HTTP headers) about which parts of your site should be cached, and how.
+caches that you don\'t directly control but to which you can provide hints (via HTTP headers) about which parts of your site should be cached, and how.

 .. _setting-up-the-cache: